ganddev0925/StoPoint/StoPoint-Privacy-Policy.md

 ### Location Data (Background Access)
 * **Purpose:** To automatically log visits, StoPoint requires "Allow all the time" location access.
 This allows the app to detect geofence transitions **even when the app is closed or not in use.**
 * **Processing:** Location triggers are handled by the device's Operating System.
 StoPoint only records the entry/exit time and the place name to your local database.
+To maximize battery efficiency, we prioritize reusing recent location data already cached by the system (**Radio Discipline**) before requesting a new GPS radio wake-up.
 * **Platinum Guard (Direct Boot):** To ensure reliability after a phone reboot, a minimal, encrypted cache of geofence events may be stored in "Device Protected" storage until you first unlock your phone.

 ### Physical Activity Data (NEW)